M8anu/Consolefolio/README.md

 Clone the repo.
 For using it on localhost, just run the index.html file.
 Change whatever you want to make it look like yours, but always recognize other's people work!
+Once done, run _npx gh-pages -d term_ on your git bash to publish your content to the given url, when "term" stands for the folder which contains the necessary files for your website to be deployed!